smartparam/smartparam.github.io/tutorial/step-1-first-parameter.md

 value.
 It might be useful, but is also very fragile.
 Imagine change of requirements, you would have to find all usages of `discount.loyalty` parameter and change the invocation.
 In next tutorial step I will show how to use SmartParam features to avoid this.

+## Code samples

+All code can be found in branch `step-1-first-parameter` of [tutorial project](https://github.com/smartparam/smartparam-tutorial).